-Canadian Association of Occupational Therapists Product Recognition Program Report of the review of Stannah stairlift Siena, Starla, Scout and Sadler models
+Canadian Association of Occupational Therapists Product Recognition Program Report of the review of Stannah stairlift Siena, Starla and Sadler models

+Recognized since 2015

 Available online at www.caot.ca/productrecognition

+Report last updated November 2020

+Disclaimers

-Report last updated December 2015 Disclaimers The information compiled in this report was designed for informational purposes and to communicate the final conclusions of a documented review process.
+The information compiled in this report was designed for informational purposes and to communicate the final conclusions of a documented review process.
 The decision to award a seal of recognition does not supersede or replace other codes, requirements or regulations set by authoritative organizations of a specific jurisdiction.
 CAOT encourages health professionals to act in a responsible manner and according to best practices for the recommendation, assessment, installation and maintenance of this product.
-It is critical to follow the recommendations set by the manufacturer and/or distributor of this product and, when relevant, engage domain expert for training, use, installation, maintenance and repair.
+It is critical to follow the

+recommendations set by the manufacturer and/or distributor of this product and, when relevant, engage domain expert for training, use, installation, maintenance and repair.
 Recognition of a product by the Canadian Association of Occupational Therapists through the Product Recognition Program is not a guarantee of any product, nor is it an endorsement of the company.
 The Canadian Association of Occupational Therapists assumes no responsibility for any product or corporation, nor for any damages caused by any product or company.
 It is recommended that you consult an occupational therapist about the appropriateness and the proper use of the product.
-Specific questions related to this product(s) (including usage, availability, pricing, etc.) should be addressed directly to the manufacturer and/or distributor [Jim_closs@stannah.com, Canadian Business Development & Dealer Support, (647) 529-4344)].
-Concerns or questions related to the content of this report should be addressed to Julie Lapointe, Director of Professional Practice, at jlapointe@caot.ca or at 1(800) 434-2268 ext.
+Specific questions related to this product(s) (including usage, availability, pricing, etc.) should be addressed directly to the manufacturer and/or distributor Stannah Canada - Craig White (Canada Branch Manager) craig.white@stannah.ca 1-888-647-8219.
+Concerns or questions related to the content of this report should be addressed to Josee Seguin, Director of Professional Practice, at jseguin@caot.ca or at 1(800) 434-2268 ext.
 260 The conclusions presented in the current report are derived from the best information available.
 In the case that new information becomes available and grants a modification to the conclusions, CAOT reserves the right to update and issue a new report of this product at any time.
 Acknowledgement The generation of this report would not have been possible without the contribution of occupational therapists and members of the Canadian Association of Occupational Therapists (CAOT).

-© Canadian Association of Occupational Therapists, 2015 Executive Summary This document presents the results of the review committee for the Stannah stairlift Siena, Starla, Scout and Sadler models.
+© Canadian Association of Occupational Therapists, 2015 Executive Summary This document presents the results of the review committee for the Stannah stairlift Siena, Starla and Sadler models.
 The stairlifts allow people with mobility impairments, major balance/equilibrium issues or low energy and limited endurance to access multiple levels and eliminate the need to climb stairs.
 The different safety, economic and environmental considerations are synthesized in this report.
 Reviewers were unanimous and would recommend that the Stannah stairlifts be accepted for the CAOT product recognition program.